4 Summer Splurges that May Not Be Worth It

-One way to do this is by using a cash management account, like SoFi Money®.
-With SoFi Money, you can easily track your spending and saving.
+One way to do this is by using a checking and savings account, like SoFi Checking and Savings®.
+With SoFi Checking and Savings, you can easily track your spending and saving.
 Withdrawing cash is fee-free at 55,000+ ATMs worldwide (subject to change), which means more money stays in your wallet.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.